The UCD Process

 In principle, the lower the prototype fidelity, the more feedback your users share.
 Hence, testing often and early is beneficial.
 The more feedback we receive, the more we can perfect the design of the product or service.
 Thus the fidelity is incremental, and this is why we test in iterations.
 When possible, I prefer to engage users early and often.
 Participatory design' methods, help us to democratise the design phase (i.e. IKEA).

-The purpose of design is to test our concepts.
-The moment we make contact with the user, we are bound to learn more about the question at hand.
 In Gestalt terms, contact creates change and development.
 We will know more than before when we listen in for queues and nuances when we empathise with the user.
 There's hardly a chance an experiment fails if you set out to listen and empathise with the users.
-That's the beauty of testing!
+That's the beauty of testing and research!

-Evaluation insights are usually packed into sizeable actionable chunks informing deliverables.
 They form the user requirements, recommendations, user stories or 'Jobs To Be Done' (JTBD).
 They are interpreted by designers and actuated by technologists.
 Insights shape the next phase, moving from Discovery to Alpha, to Beta to Live.
 If you are following a more Agile approach as such test completes a circle and starts anew.
 Deliverables are, in essence, an answer to the problem defined during the 'Understand' phase.
 Research brings value as we know more about the issue and user needs; we change user behaviours through design or move key performance indicator (KPIs) needles.

 UX Research Methods